Sudanese security forces fire tear gas at anti-coup protesters | DW | 30.12.2021

 Sudanese security forces fired teargas at anti-coup protesters in the capital, Khartoum, on Thursday.

-Demonstrators came close to the presidential palace, headquarters of military chief General Abdel Fattah al-Burhan, before they were met by a heavy security presence.
+Demonstrators came close to the presidential palace, currently the headquarters of the military chief, General Abdel-Fattah Burhan, before they were met by a heavy security presence.

 Shipping containers were used to block the bridges over the Nile that connect Khartoum with the northern suburbs and the city of Omdurman.